 Llamas

 We now have 3 medium wool llamas.
-Our first 2 are Indian Peaks Trident and Stage Stop Flint Eastwood, they are the protectors of our dairy herd.
-Becky learned to shear the llamas, working with Judy Glaser of Rockwood Llamas and Rockwood Designs of Kiowa, CO. (visit her here: http://rockwoodllamas.com/) If you are interested in participating in a Spring Shearing event at our location, we would love to have you.
-Watch our facebook page for an event announcement in May 2023.
+Our boys are: Indian Peaks Trident, Stage Stop Flint Eastwood, and Aislin o’Cannon.
+Becky learned to shear the llamas, not an easy task!
+If you are interested in participating in a Spring Shearing event at our location, we would love to have you.
+Watch our facebook page for an event announcement in May 2024.

 Chickens

 Our current flock is a mash-up of large and small breeds.
-We have Buff Orpingtons, Mille Fleur d’Uccle, and some Barred Rock.
-We unintentionally became a chicken rescue for a bit, and had 54 birds!
-We are now back down to about 10, and only 2 cocks (roosters).
+We have Buff Orpingtons, Mille Fleur d’Uccle, Polish, Cochins of many colors and some other varieties.
+We have around 30 birds at a time.
 Hoping to rebuild their habitat to be adorable and functional soon!
-Our 2023 chicks are scheduled for a January delivery, to boost our egg production.
+Our 2023 chicks arrived in January, and we’ve started to see a boost in our egg production.

 Ducks

 Becky got in big trouble when she brought home 11 ducklings from work.
 The family helped raise them until they were old enough to fly away, which they did. (they had lost their mom and a kind neighbor brought them to the animal hospital) We have since learned that if we want to do more wildlife rescues like that, we need to be permitted.
-Good thing, that will keep her from doing it again for awhile… In the meantime, we purchased pet ducks.
-They also had to remain in Colorado, and are now living at a 4H family farm.
-We love duck eggs though, and as soon as we finish the chicken habitat, we’ll begin on the duck pond.
+Good thing, that will keep her from doing it again for awhile… But, we are hoping to add ducks to our flock again next summer.
+Their eggs are a wonderful addition to baked goods!

 Dogs

-We love dogs…Becky is a certified veterinary technician, and her days of working at an animal hospital yielded us 2 Australian Cattle Dogs, Sidney and Bandit.
-Both were rescues; we met them while they were receiving care at the animal hospital.
-We added Calliope (Callie), an Australian Shepherd/Beagle mix.
-She has all of the beagle traits, except the ‘baroo’ has not ever been mastered.
-We hope to someday own a Wolfhound or Deerhound, but need to research their compatibility with our small livestock. (we do not allow other dogs to visit, mainly because of their unknown reaction to small livestock.
-For their safety, please leave your furry friends at home when visiting!)
+We love dogs…Becky is a certified veterinary technician, and her days of working at an animal hospital yielded us a couple of wonderful dogs over the years.
+There are currently 3 resident canines on the ranch.
+We cannot allow other dogs to visit, mainly because of their unknown reaction to small livestock.
+For their safety, please leave your furry friends at home when visiting!

 Cats